Chemistry: Bonding

 Atoms sticking together in molecules or crystals are said to be bonded with one another.
 A chemical bond may be visualized as the multipole balance between the positive charges in the nuclei and the negative charges oscillating about them.
 More than simple attraction and repulsion, the energies and distributions characterize the availability of an electron to bond to another atom.

 The chemical bond can be a covalent bond, an ionic bond, a hydrogen bond or just because of Van der Waals force.
 Each of these kinds of bonds is ascribed to some potential.
 These potentials create the interactions which hold atoms together in molecules or crystals.
 In many simple compounds, valence bond theory, the Valence Shell Electron Pair Repulsion model (VSEPR), and the concept of oxidation number can be used to explain molecular structure and composition.

 An ionic bond is formed when a metal loses one or more of its electrons, becoming a positively charged cation, and the electrons are then gained by the non-metal atom, becoming a negatively charged anion.
 The two oppositely charged ions attract one another, and the ionic bond is the electrostatic force of attraction between them.
 For example, sodium (Na), a metal, loses one electron to become an Na+ cation while chlorine (Cl), a non-metal, gains this electron to become Cl−.
 The ions are held together due to electrostatic attraction, and that compound sodium chloride (NaCl), or common table salt, is formed.

 In a covalent bond, one or more pairs of valence electrons are shared by two atoms: the resulting electrically neutral group of bonded atoms is termed a molecule.
 Atoms will share valence electrons in such a way as to create a noble gas electron configuration (eight electrons in their outermost shell) for each atom.
 Atoms that tend to combine in such a way that they each have eight electrons in their valence shell are said to follow the octet rule.
 However, some elements like hydrogen and lithium need only two electrons in their outermost shell to attain this stable configuration; these atoms are said to follow the duet rule, and in this way they are reaching the electron configuration of the noble gas helium, which has two electrons in its outer shell.

 Similarly, theories from classical physics can be used to predict many ionic structures.
 With more complicated compounds, such as metal complexes, valence bond theory is less applicable and alternative approaches, such as the molecular orbital theory, are generally used.
-See diagram on electronic orbitals.